SystemsApproach/private5g/core.rst

 Magma addresses the challenge of unreliable backhaul in two ways.
-First, Magma frequently avoids sending messages over the backhaul entirely by running more functionality in the AGW.
+First, Magma frequently avoids sending messages over the backhaul entirely by running more functionality in the AGW, which are located close to the radio as seen above.
 Functions that would be centralized in a standard 3GPP implementation are distributed out to the access gateways in Magma.
 Thus, for example, the operations required to authenticate and attach a UE to the core can typically be